paulwib/gulp-styleguide/README.md

 These parsers are added in addition to default name, description, states and markup:

-* `@order` - Set the files sort order, lower numbers will come first.
+* `@order {integer}` - Set the files sort order, lower numbers will come first.
 This allows you to order sections and files (when combining several on one HTML page).
+Taken from first DSS block in file, others will be ignored.
-Taken from the first DSS block in the file i.e. not for sorting within files.
+* `@template {string}` - Specify the template file to use to render this file.
+Taken from first DSS block in file, others will be ignored.
+* `@partial {string}` - Specify the partial template file to use to render this block.
+To use it in your template use `{{#partial}}{{/partial}}` (behind the scenes a lambda is created that will return the actual partial - this is how you can have variable partial names in Mustache).
+* `@variable {name} - {description}` - Document a variable.
+The `name` must match the name in the file without a `$` prefix.
+The value will be extracted from the file.

 ## What this doesn't do